 The speaker expresses their excitement for expanding the podcast, meeting new guests, and helping others grow and heal through sharing their own experiences.

-The hosts thank the listeners for joining them and encourage them to share their stories and follow them on social media.
-They also mention their Patreon and website for more exclusive content and information.
+The hosts wrap up the show by thanking their guests for joining them and encouraging their listeners to share their own trail tales and follow them on social media.

 This episode of Hardcore History is an improvised edition where Dan Carlin has no script or roadmap for the show, and the audience takes the journey with him.